Monitoring regulated reserved parking zones in Vic-en-Bigorre to promote the shopping zone.

 This small French town with an area of 32 km² and a population of almost 5,500 inhabitants was suffering from a lack of parking spaces in the city center.
 The few spots that did exist near the shopping zone, coupled with the large number of cars which occupied these spots for long periods of time, were causing problems for the retailers in the zone, as well as upsetting citizens.

 Even though there were already regulated parking zones, monitoring them was difficult and ineffective.
 The main challenge was to reverse this situation: to prevent the occupancy of spots for long periods of time and to implement a system to ensure compliance with the rules.

 The project implemented in Vic-en-Bigorre entailed installing 114 sensors, in addition to a comprehensive parking management system.

 - Higher officer productivity.
-Thanks to the alerts, vehicle-by-vehicle monitor is not needed and officers can go directly to infractions.
+Thanks to the alerts, vehicle-by-vehicle monitoring is not needed and officers can go directly to violations.

-- Reduction in the traffic caused by searching for a parking space.
+- Reduction in the traffic caused by searching for a parking spot.

 - Improves environmental quality.